 As for DC comics, Levine has possibly the only complete collection of DC Comics in the world with Levine owning at least one copy of each DC Comic book sold at retail from the 1930s to present.

 Levine also played a key role in helping DC celebrate their 75th anniversary.
 His collection served as the basis for the massive 75th anniversary book.

 Despite the many good things he has done for Doctor Who and DC Comics, Levine is a very controversial figure among both fandoms (and not just because he produced the awful Doctor in Distress single in the 80s.)

 By his own admission he can be a somewhat prickly individual, and has had major feuds with many prominent members of both fandoms.
 His most recent controversy was when he openly declared that he wouldn’t watch Doctor Who anymore due to the casting of Jodie Whitaker as the 13th Doctor.

-Still regardless of whatever you may think of Ian it cannot be denied that without him a huge chunk of Doctor Who history would be lost forever and thus all fans owe him a debt of gratitude.
+Still regardless of whatever you may think of Ian it cannot be denied that without him a huge chunk of Doctor Who history would be lost forever.

 You also got to respect that collection too.

 Another influential figure in both fandoms is Paul Cornell.
 Now its no secret that I am not too keen on Paul Cornell’s contributions to Doctor Who.
 I did not like either of the stories he wrote for tv.
 Still it doesn’t matter what I think as both of those stories are very popular and Paul regardless of whatever else you may think of him did play an important role in keeping the show afloat during the wilderness years.